 Make this delicious recipe for Rajas Con Crema made with roasted poblano peppers, corn, Mexican crema & shredded cheese.
 A classic dish full of Mexican flavors!

-Today’s recipe is one that I love to eat (well, I do love all of the ones I share with you lol) since it goes well with everything!
+Today’s recipe is one that I love to make a (well, I do love all of the ones I share with you lol) since it goes well with everything!
 It’s a classic Mexican recipe but one that you don’t find often in many Mexican restaurants in the United States.

-Rajas (rah-Has) mean strips or sliced in English.
-In our case it means that the poblano pepper is sliced in strips.
+Rajas, pronounced “rah-Has” mean strips or sliced in English.
+In our case it means that the pepper sliced in strips.

 Ingredients

-The stars of this recipe are 3 roasted poblano peppers (please follow these instructions on how to roast and peel them if you’re not sure how to do it) and Mexican crema.
+• The stars of this recipe are 3 roasted poblano peppers (Instructions on how to roast and peel peppers are here) and Mexican crema.
 However, if you can’t find Mexican crema, heavy whipped cream or sour cream will do just fine instead.
+Even plain Greek yogurt will work!

-I use butter to sauté the onions but feel free to use vegetable or canola oil if preferred.
+• I use butter to sauté the onions but feel free to use vegetable or canola oil if prefer.

-Also, for the shredded cheese I use Oaxaca cheese but you can use your preferred melting cheese such as queso Chihuahua, Mozarella, Monterrey jack, etc.
+• The cheese: Shredded Oaxaca cheese but you can use your preferred melting cheese such as queso Chihuahua, Mozzarella or Monterey jack.

 How to make Rajas Con Crema

-- In a medium saucepan or skillet, add the butter and onions over medium-high heat.
-Sautee until onion starts to soften.
+1. In a medium saucepan or skillet, add the butter and onions over medium-high heat.
+Saute until onion starts to soften.
 Add the garlic and roasted poblano strips.
 Cook for two minutes stirring often.

 The consistency is creamy and the poblano peppers, onions and corn add a lot of texture.
 So delicious!